 2. Require prior warm water swim experience.

 3. Require swimmer warm water preparation plan.

-What method(s) of swimmer preparation will you take:
+What method(s) of swimmer preparation will you take: historical weater and water temperature data will be on the entry form.
+Strategies for dealing warm water/weather conditions will be included.